meganalnico/simple-core/Heritage.md

 ======

-Humans possess exceptional drive and a great capacity to endure and expand, and as such are currently the dominant race in the world.
+Humans possess exceptional drive and a great capacity to endure and expand, and as such are currently the dominant people in the world.
 Their empires and nations are vast, sprawling things, and the citizens of these societies carve names for themselves with the strength of their sword arms and the power of their spells.
 Humanity is best characterized